saydus/saydus/README.md

 ### Hi there 👋

 I am a sophomore at Vanderbilt, studying a combination of Math, Computer Science, and Economics.
-I enjoy solving problems and creating things, as well as the learning process that helps me solve harder problems and create better things.
+I enjoy solving problems, making things, and learning what helps me solve harder problems and make better things.

 📫 If you want to talk: saydolimkhon@gmail.com